Sandoxus/alarmclock_pilldispenser/README.txt

 NOTE:
 Some Code was taken from other free open source projects.
-The code with mispelled variables is the unoriginal code.
+The function void time() is unoriginal.
 Everything else is original.

 ==============================================================================